gtgan/TeaDistribution/README.md

 How to Run Locally
 ------------------

 0) Highly recommend watching the tutorial.
-It explains literally every single line of code and many possible errors.
+It goes line-by-line to explain literally every single line of code and many possible errors.

-Personalize Xoom
+Personalizing Xoom for your IP

 1) First Download the 'Xoom' File